-Normal sanctions will include a verbal reprimand and a reminder of expected behaviour, loss of free/golden time, loss of playtime / lunchtime (an agreed amount of time), moving to sit alone, time in a paired class, letter of apology or loss of responsibility.
+Normal sanctions will include a verbal reprimand and a reminder of expected behaviour, loss of playtime (an agreed amount of time), moving to sit alone, time in a paired class, letter of apology or loss of responsibility.

 All staff are responsible for recording significant breaches of the rules in the Incidents Book that is stored in the staff room.
+Some children are monitored with a Behaviour Log Book which is held in the child's classroom.
+This is usually put in place after working with outside agencies to support behaviour concerns.